CosmWasm/cosmwasm/README.md

     /// In production environments it is expected that those messages are discarded. fn debug(source_ptr: u32);

+    /// Writes a debug message (UFT-8 encoded) to the host for debugging purposes.
+    /// Include remaining gas information.
+    /// The host is free to log or process this in any way it considers appropriate.
+    /// In production environments it is expected that those messages are discarded. fn debug_with_gas(source_ptr: u32);

     /// Executes a query on the chain (import).
 Not to be confused with the
     /// query export, which queries the state of the contract. fn query_chain(request: u32) -> u32;